Mr Omar Tillo

 Prior to any procedure, you will need to have a consultation with one of the surgeons.
 The consultation begins by having an opportunity to discuss your ideas, concerns and expectations about the fat transfer to face procedure with your surgeon, and ask any relevant questions you may have.

 Your facial rejuvenation surgeon will:

-The result achieved from the fat transfer to face technique will last a long time and can even last permanently if good aftercare routine is followed.
+The result achieved from the fat transfer to face technique will last a long time as long as good aftercare routine is followed.

 Facial grafting can help restore volume on the cheeks, chin, under-eyes area and lips of the face.

 You must discuss your options with the surgeon during your consultation.
 Although both procedures deliver similar outcomes, fat grafting lasts longer compared to fillers, therefore, decision must be based upon how long you want the results to last.